 Over 19,000 companies use Segment as their central hub for collecting and synthesizing first-party customer data.
-Customers use Segment Sources to collect data across all their properties (web, mobile, CRMs, email etc.) and send this data into Destinations (SaaS tools, internal databases or queues, or a data warehouse) to perform analytics, run marketing campaigns and much more.
+Customers use Segment sources to collect data across all their properties (for example, web, mobile, CRMs, or email) and send this data into destinations (SaaS tools, internal databases or queues, or a data warehouse) to perform analytics, run marketing campaigns and much more.

-Security is a priority for us at Segment for both our customers and our partners.
-Before you start building on the Developer Center, please review our Acceptable Use Policy and ensure you’re following the below guidance:
+Security for both customers and partners is a priority at Segment.
+Before you start building on the Developer Center, review the Acceptable Use Policy and ensure you’re following these guidelines:

 - Follow a secure software-development lifecycle, which enables you to create code that is safe for Segment customers and their end users, and that enables you to maintain and raise the security of that code over time

 - If you or your code comes into contact with Segment customer- or end-user data for any reason, protect it with commercially reasonable methods throughout its data lifecycle, including creation, handling, transporting, storing and destruction.

 - If you suspect a security event, incident or breach while working on this project or afterward, contact Segment Security for assistance with your investigation and communications

 - Practice modern and common-sense security for any scenario that is not explicitly stated.